Never Broke Again

-Never Broke Again (also known as Never Broke Again, LLC), often abbreviated as NBA, is a record label imprint from Baton Rouge, Louisiana, founded by American rapper Kentrell "YoungBoy Never Broke Again" Gaulden, Rodrick "OG3Three" Jeanpierre and Kyle "Montana" Claiborne in 2015 through Atlantic Records; however, it is now distributed through Universal Music Group with their deal with Motown Records.
-The group is home to recording artists such as rappers Quando Rondo, NoCap, and several other up and coming artists from Louisiana and Georgia.
+Never Broke Again, LLC (NBA) is a record label based in Baton Rouge, Louisiana, founded by American rappers YoungBoy Never Broke Again and OG 3Three Never Broke Again in 2015.
+It was launched as an imprint of Atlantic Records, a division of Warner Music Group until 2022, after which it has operated as an imprint of Motown, a division of Universal Music Group.
+Never Broke Again has signed and released albums for artists such as Quando Rondo and NoCap, and several upcoming Southern hip hop artists.

 History

 The NBA label was originally a part of Atlantic Records' when YoungBoy Never Broke Again signed his 5-year record deal with the label and music had begun being officially licensed to a company titled Never Broke Again, LLC.
 The label has since grown to be independent of Atlantic and is now signed under Motown Records who distribute their music.
 However, the label also releases independently from Motown through UnitedMasters.

 On May 17, 2017, the label released its first compilation project, Extortion Season, distributed by Empire.
 The project sees appearances from Never Broke Again artists such as NBA Big B, NBA KD, and the label's co-founder, OG 3Three.
 The collective released their second project together, Ain't 2 Long, which was distributed through UnitedMasters.
 The compilation sees appearances from D-Dawg, Meechy Baby, NBA Ben 10, NBA Big B, NoCap, Phat Black, P Yungin, Quando Rondo, RJAE, Rojay MLP, and the label's co-founder, YoungBoy Never Broke Again.

 On September 8, 2021, following the promotion of Ethiopia Habtemariam to the Chairman and CEO of Motown Records in March, it was announced that Never Broke Again and Motown Records would enter a joint venture deal and the label would be led by Youngboy and Kyle "Montana" Clairborne.
 When asked in an interview, Habtemariam spoke on her decision to ink the deal with the label: